 Additional data gathered to meet basic qualifying conditions and/or to take the place of default values in the protocols must be thoroughly vetted prior to data collection and fully accepted by the permitting and reporting agency.
 This ensures that the best practices and best information from these practices are used and reported.
 For example, the site specific data, such as bank stability information, should be vetted with the permitting and reporting agency.
 Another example includes, the site specific monitoring data used to calculate and report TN, TP, and/or TSS pollutant load reductions for protocols 1 through 4 should be vetted with the permitting and reporting agency.
 The default values provided represent the best available information at the time and site specific sampling can provide more accurate pollutant load reduction values for that site.
 All site specific data must be fully vetted with the permitting and reporting agency to ensure that the information is allowed for Chesapeake Bay TMDL pollutant load reduction credits.

 In cases when the shoreline management practice parameters are unavailable for the protocols recommended by the panel, such as in some planning efforts, historic projects, and/or nonconforming projects, then a default reduction value can be used.
 The default values are 137 (MD) or 84 (VA) TSS in lbs per foot per year (Table 5) which were based on the revised stream restoration default rates without the sediment delivery ratio applied and adjusted for sand content as per section 5.2.1.
+As discussed in the Executive Summary, default values for TP and TN will be considered after the Modeling Work Group has had an opportunity to evaluate the availability/reactivity of TP and TN associated with shoreline sediments and the impact that nutrient crediting might have on TMDL accounting at the land-river segment.
+After this evaluation, the WTWG may be asked to approve a revised nutrient reduction credit for this practice.

 Table 17.
 Units for local governments to report to state.